How To Look At A House

 And, by the way, like most governmental agencies, building departments have immunity from lawsuits for their mistakes or oversights.
 Here’s how it is stated on the Certificate of Occupancy (C.O.) issued at the completion of new homes in Sumter County Florida: "This Certificate is issued pursuant to the requirements of the Florida Building Code and only certifies that at the time of Issuance this structure was constructed pursuant to a building permit issued by the Sumter County Building Department and that said department has inspected the construction of said structure at various intervals in an effort to insure compliance with the Florida Building Code and all other code requirements that pertain to the construction of said structure.
 However, compliance with all such codes is the sole responsibility of the owner, building or permit holder and the Sumter County Building Department makes no representation that said construction is in total compliance with all such codes."

 See our blog post What makes a house fail the home inspection? for more on the pass/fail factors of a buyer’s home inspection.
-Also, see our blog posts How can a house be inspected by two different home inspectors that come up with different things to be fixed? and Why are expired building permits a problem for both the seller and buyer of a home?
+Also, see our articles Do I have to bring my house up to code to sell it? and How can a house be inspected by two different home inspectors that come up with different things to be fixed? and Why are expired building permits a problem for both the seller and buyer of a home?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •